whosgonna/WHOSGONNA-Config/README.md

 # NAME

-AltiGen::Config - It's new $module
+WHOSGONNA::Config - It's new $module

 # SYNOPSIS

-    use AltiGen::Config;
+    use WHOSGONNA::Config;

 # DESCRIPTION

-AltiGen::Config is ...
+WHOSGONNA::Config is ...

 # LICENSE